 At face value, the concepts of art and maths don’t go hand in hand.
 The former encapsulates freedom, a place for the imagination to run wild, whilst the latter is steeped in rigid forms, precise formulae and the unfortunate possibility of simply being ‘wrong’.

 However, throughout Indian culture and history, the seemingly separate realms have shared more overlaps than one might imagine.
-Just scrolling through the plethora of original artworks for sale on ‘The Connoisseur‘, one cannot help but gaze at the various forms, patterns and lines that inform the canvas!
-Take for example the abstract series available for purchase below from the geometric collection:
+Just scrolling through the plethora of original artworks on ‘The Connoisseur‘, one cannot help but gaze at the various forms, patterns and lines that inform the canvas!
+Take for example the paintings available for purchase below from the geometric collection:

 These geometric paintings integrate various shapes, lines and spaces, creating both a sense of order and contrast.
 Talmale’s paintings are brilliant in colour.
 No shape embodies the same shade, with each block consisting of unique brushstrokes.